PrajwalG413/QT_QML_Assignment/README.md

 2. Start_Stop_and_Restart_QMutex_QThread:

     Has mentioned while training this Project was done by Prajwal G, Harikrishnan B and Ananthu S Ajayan.
-    Here we have added Restart button and also added functionality to continue count after stopping.
+    We have added Restart button and also added functionality to continue count after stopping.
+    Here we have implemented three buttons for start,stop and restart. when user clicks the start button, thread will start the counter from value zero and iterate to the value given inside the run function.
+    If the user clicks the stop button,the counter will stop Whenever user clicks start button again it continues from where we left.
+    Restart button just restarts the counter.

 3. QMutex_Simple_Example: